Moduli Space for Kink Collisions with Moving Center of Mass: Singularity of the minimal moduli space

-It is instructive to see that for symmetric solitons the point $\alpha=0$ corresponds to the {\it exact vacuum} configuration.
-Indeed \eqref{symK} implies that $\Phi^{sym}_{K\bar{K}}(x;\alpha=0,\beta)=\Phi_v$.
-For non-symmetric solitons \be \Phi_{K\bar{K}}(x;\alpha=0,\beta)=\Phi_K(x-\beta)+\Phi_{\bar{K}}(x-\beta) +\Phi_v, \ee which is non-zero.
+which is non-zero.
 The collapse of the wormhole and appearance of the singularity for the symmetric solitons is related to the fact that the restricted set of configurations contains the exact vacuum solution.
 The metric component $g_{\beta\beta}$ is zero because at the vacuum $\alpha=0$, configurations with different $\beta$ are equal and hence there is zero distance between them.
 For non-symmetric kinks all configurations on the moduli space $\mathcal{M}$ are different from the vacuum and from each other, which keeps the wormhole throat open.
 The radius of the throat measures how close the closest configuration gets to the vacuum.

+It is quite intriguing to observe that the singularity we found is {\it identical} to the previously identified singularity of the two-dimensional {\it relativistic moduli space} for kink-antikink collisions with zero total momentum.
+Again, this singularity is formed for symmetric kinks.
+To show this, let us consider the pertinent restricted set of configurations